 Thanks to lots of ear tips and wing tips, the Galaxy Buds Plus shouldn’t have any trouble remaining firmly planted in your ears.
 This makes them great for use while working out, but keep in mind that their IPX2 rating isn’t anything to write home about regarding water resistance.

 Even though they cost way less than the AirPods Pro, the Sony WF-1000XM3, and the upcoming Sennheiser Momentum True Wireless 2, the Galaxy Buds Plus arguably sound the best.

 Although this isn’t a problem when connecting the Galaxy Buds Plus to a Samsung device, as they then use the Samsung Scalable Codec.
 Still, many other features are a bit lackluster, like the Ambient Mode.

-The battery life is incredible, though, with each bud holding 11 hours of playback in it and the charging case packing another full charge.
-Add to this a fast charging feature that can net you an hour of playback for just 3 minutes of charging, and you’ve got yourself one of the most reliable true wireless earbuds for music listening.
+The battery life is phenomenal, though, with each bud holding 11 hours of playback in it and the charging case packing another full charge.
+Add to this a rapid charging feature that can net you an hour of playback for just 3 minutes of charging, and you’ve got yourself one of the most dependable true wireless earbuds for music listening.

 - Bluetooth 5.1rnAAC, SBC, and aptX supportrnGreat soundrnANC